A long-term program for at-risk single moms and their kids:

 Single moms with kids are the largest growing homeless population.

-As Hope for Addiction got its start, we saw an overwhelming need for housing for single mothers and their children.
+As Hope for Addiction got its start, we saw an overwhelming need for additional supports and housing for single mothers and their children.
 Women with children often leave behind unsafe homes and environments.
 So began Freedom House.
 But the need was even greater than we expected.
 What was originally a safe-shelter for struggling addicted mothers, turned into an all-encompassing program that teaches single moms how to be sober WHILE juggling real life, providing for their children and their own needs.

 How does a single mom rebuild her life while raising a family on her own?